 Evolutionary theory can’t really explain why a man would limit himself to one woman when it is clearly not his best reproductive strategy.
 It takes no account of emotions or affiliative desires.
 In this sense at least Evolutionary theory is only an expression of BEIGE and cannot address the needs and wants of PURPLE and higher vMEMES.

 Moreover, human biology provides a contradiction to the Evolutionary meme that men are programmed to have sex with multiple women to spread their genes.
 From the work of Sue Carter & Sue & Lowell Getz (1993), we know that monogamous mammals like prairie voles produce vast amounts of the hormones oxytocin (females) and vasopressin (males) durng sex while promiscuous mammals don’t.
 Carter & Getz associated these hormones with the prairie voles being monogamous.
-Compared to most mammals, humans are relatively monogamous and humans produce oxytocin and vasopressin in large quantities during sex – particularly orgasmic sex.
+Compared to most mammals, humans are relatively monogamous and humans produce oxytocin and vasopressin (from the posterior pituitary gland) in large quantities during sex – particularly orgasmic sex.
 A number of researchers – eg: Thomas Insel et al (1998) – have built on Carter & Getz’ work to associate sex in humans producing oxytocin and vasopressin with the bonding effect ‘good sex’ has.
 Thus vasopressin released in men during sex makes men more likely to want to bond with their female partner which goes against the Evolutionary stereotype of men always being ready to mate with the next available woman.